Program Director - Professor Lisa Russ Spaar, firstname.lastname@example.org

 This area program of the Department of English allows talented undergraduate writers to pursue serious study of the craft of poetry writing within the context of the English major.
 The Area Program in Poetry Writing (APPW) encourages its participants to shape an interdisciplinary curriculum that nurtures and inspires each student’s particular work and developing aesthetic.
 Many of our students double major or minor in another discipline that relates to their poetic projects and inclinations.

 In addition to taking upper-level English literature courses, students in the APPW will take at least 12 hours of upper-level poetry writing (ENCW) courses (3000, 4000, and 5000-level) and two 3-hour seminars (ENPW 4820) designed especially for poets in the Program.
-In the fourth year, students are encouraged to engage in a capstone class (ENPW 4910/4920), a two-semester project which culminates in the creation of a manuscript of original poetry.
+In the fourth year, students take a required capstone class (ENPW 4910), a one-semester course that culminates in the creation of a manuscript of original poetry.

 The Poetry Writing Area Program is a two-year course of study.
 The Program is small and admission is competitive.
 Students apply in the spring semester of their second year.
 After the student is admitted, she or he must declare a major in English, though the requirements for the Poetry Writing program differ from the requirements for a standard major.